google/ads-api-report-fetcher/README.md

 ```

 Sample Dockerfile's don't depend on sources, they install gaarf from registries for each platform (npm and PyPi).
-To build an image with name 'gaarf' (the name is up to you but you'll use to run a container later) run the following command in a folder with `Dockerfile`:
+To build an image with name 'gaarf' (the name is up to you but you'll use it to run a container later) run
+the following command in a folder with `Dockerfile`:
 ```
 sudo docker build . -t gaarf
 ```